 Policy & Public Affairs

-Mary Keane is Director of the Policy & Public Affairs Department and Deputy Director General.
+Mary Keane is Director General and Director of the Policy & Public Affairs Department.

 This department focuses on the Society’s policy & public affairs functions, provides support for the President, Director General and Council and interacts with Government Departments, policy-makers and other professional bodies.
 It co-ordinates the Society’s lobbying and law reform agenda, as well as the work of the Society's Committees.